 However, it is possible to manage this type of eczema.
 People with dyshidrotic eczema should talk with a doctor to find an appropriate treatment option.

-Dyshidrotic eczema can cause small fluid-filled bumps or blisters to appear on the feet, hands, or other areas of the body.
+Dyshidrotic eczema can cause small fluid-filled bumps or blisters to appear on the feet or hands.

 A doctor can help people with dyshidrotic eczema find an appropriate treatment option.